myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-20T22:06:11.382Z
+>
+> Thank you.
+This problem is quite deep-rooted.
+Even if you just label or ban a trolling account, they start doing the same thing right away, either by creating a new account or using one of the available accounts.
+Moreover, they also have aggression that could harm others.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-20T18:01:23.136Z
 >
 > @why.bsky.team Certain Japanese individuals or groups have recently created a large number of accounts and engaged in trolling activities, how are they treated on Bluesky?